 - Ethnicity: Ethnicity is inherited from the mother (applying a transition matrix) and sampled from a distributional table (by sex and destination) for immigrants.

-- Human Capital Index: This module calculates the World Bank Human Capital Index (HCI) and projects it over time.
-The module adds necessary components for calculating the index to the model, namely stunting and pre-school attendance.
+- Human Capital Index: This module calculates the World Bank Human Capital Index (HCI) on a sub-national level and projects it over time.
+The module draws on the detailed modeling of child mortality and education and adds necessary components for calculating the index to the model, namely stunting and preschool attendance.